 Short-Term Notes.
 For purposes of this summary, a "short-term note" is a note with a term of one year or less.
 No portion of the interest payments on a short-term note will be treated as "qualified stated interest," and all payments on the note in excess of the issue price of the note will be treated as OID.
 An accrual basis U.S. Holder that owns a short-term note (and some cash method U.S. Holders, including, but not limited to, regulated investment companies, as set forth in section 1281 of the Code) generally will be required to report OID as it accrues on a straight-line basis or at the election of the U.S. Holder under a constant-yield method.
-Other cash basis U.S. Holders that own a short-term note), unless the U.S. Holder elects to report OID as it accrues.
+Other cash basis U.S. Holders that own a short-term note generally will be required to report interest income as interest is paid (or, if earlier, upon the taxable disposition of the short-term note), unless the U.S. Holder elects to report OID as it accrues.
 An election by a cash basis U.S. Holder to report OID as it accrues will also apply to all non-government debt obligations with a term of one year or less acquired by the U.S. Holder on or after the beginning of the first taxable year to which the election applies, and for all subsequent taxable years unless consent is secured from the IRS to revoke the election.

-In the case of a U.S. Holder that is not required (and does not elect) to include OID in income as it accrues on a short-term note, any gain recognized on the sale, redemption or other taxable disposition of the short-term note will be ordinary income to the extent of the OID accrued through the date of disposition and may be required to defer a portion of any interest expense otherwise deductible on indebtedness incurred to purchase or carry the short-term note.
+In the case of a U.S. Holder that is not required (and does not elect) to include OID in income as it accrues on a short-term note, any gain recognized on the sale, redemption or other taxable disposition of the short-term note will be ordinary income to the extent of the OID accrued through the date of disposition, and the U.S. Holder may be required to defer a portion of any interest expense otherwise deductible on indebtedness incurred to purchase or carry the short-term note.
 Any deferral will generally last until the taxable disposition of the short-term note.
 Special rules apply if a short-term note is purchased at a discount or a premium.

 Floating Rate Notes.
-For purposes of this summary, a "variable rate debt instrument" is a floating rate note that (i) has an issue price that does not exceed the total noncontingent principal payments on the note by more than a specified de minimis amount and (ii) provides for stated interest, compounded or paid at least annually, at
+For purposes of this summary, a "variable rate debt instrument" is a floating rate note that (i) has an issue price that does not exceed the total noncontingent principal payments on the note by more than a specified de minimis amount and (ii) inter alia, provides for payments of stated interest, compounded or paid at least annually, at a "qualified floating rate".
+An interest rate is a qualified floating rate if variations in the value of the rate can reasonably be expected to measure contemporaneous variations in the cost of newly borrowed funds.
+An interest rate equal to LIBOR plus a fixed "spread" constitutes a qualified floating rate.